jgwentworth92/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 # Theme 1.0: Project Setup
 ## Overview
-Our objective is to establish a highly visible web presence using lean and agile principles to quickly and effectively develop a strong foundation for our web project.
-By completing the initiatives outlined in this theme, we can establish a solid foundation that ensures our web page meets our business requirements throughout the life of the project, setting us up for long-term success.
+-   Design and development of a basic web page with appropriate content and structure
+-   Implementation of on-page SEO best practices to improve search engine visibility and ranking
+-   Integration of Google Analytics tracking code to monitor and analyze user behavior and website performance
+-   Testing and quality assurance to ensure the web page meets user needs and business requirements
 ## Initiative(s)

 * [Develop initial project documentation to establish a clear project scope.](initiatives/documentation_initiative.md)